 8 Steps to Reduce COVID-19 Airborne Transmission

 Some Infections can be spread by exposure to virus in small droplets and particles that can linger in the air for minutes to hours.
-These viruses may be able to infect people who are further then 6 feet away from the person who is infected or after the person has left the space.
+These viruses may be able to infect people who are further than 6 feet away from the person who is infected or after the person has left the space.
 Most of those transmissions occur within enclosed spaces.

 1. Reduce Source of Transmission